Financial-Times/ft-origami/docs/overview.md

 It used to be that building websites was pretty easy.
 Now, the difference in expertise from a beginner to an advanced web developer is huge.
 It's rare for expert web developers to know the entire web platform, instead, people begin to specialise.
 To have a modern website that looks good and has all the fancy features we've come to expect, expensive expert engineers are needed.
 We can't afford to do this for every project.

 Imagine if every time you wanted to go to the shops, you had to build a car.
 By yourself you might manage a go-cart.
 An expert could build a Jaguar.
-But if an expert designed all the bits, got them mas produced and published detailed instructions, you could build a Jaguar too.
+But if an expert designed all the bits, got them mass produced and published detailed instructions, you could build a Jaguar too.

 <div class='well'><h4 class='list-group-item-heading'>How to solve it</h4>Let the experts make components which wrap up their cleverness in packages which are then far easier for developers with less specialised skills to put together.</div>